nestauk/dap_tutorials/streamlit_demo/README.md

 **Now we need to add in the secrets file so the password will work.**

-6. `mkdir .streamlit && touch secrets.toml`
+6. `mkdir .streamlit && touch .streamlit/secrets.toml`

 7. In the `.streamlit/secrets.toml` file create a password so the file should look like this: